top of page

 • How do we resolve apparently recurring problems and disagreements?

-• How can we heal from a betrayal
+• How can we heal from a betrayal?

 and for some couples:

-The goal for this work is sustainable secure functioning – creating fair, sensitive, just & collaborative arrangements that work for everyone.
+The goal for this work is always sustainable secure functioning – creating fair, sensitive, just & collaborative arrangements that work for everyone.

 bottom of page